vanavreddy/Parallel_Compute_Engine/README.md

 ## Configuration a: Single HPC cluster.

-Simply run all the steps, 1 through 5.
+Run all the steps 1 through 5.
 In step-5, select "submit_controller" option.

-## Configuration b: Multiple HPC clusters with controller in AWS cloud instance.
+## Configuration b: Multiple local HPC clusters with the controller on AWS EC2 instance.

-Requirements:
+**Requirements**:

 1. AWS admin account with permissions to create/delete resources.
 2. Create and download a keypair using the steps [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).Make sure you save your .pem file locally.